-In addition to the General Orientation, teaching assistants have the opportunity to enrich and enhance their teaching through seminars offered each semester.
+In addition to the general orientation, teaching assistants have the opportunity to enrich and enhance their teaching through seminars offered each semester.
 At least two seminars are mandatory for first-time TAs.
 Among other topics, TAs can attend sessions on teaching lab sciences, human diversity, critical thinking, classroom management, ethical issues, and multimedia applications in the classroom.

-Workshops for Undergraduate Students Considering Graduate Education.
+Workshops for Undergraduate Students Considering

+Graduate Education.
 The Graduate College holds workshops to address the issues that students contemplating graduate study should consider.
 The purpose of graduate study, the choices among research and professional degrees, the selection of schools to apply to, and the types and sources of financial support are among the topics discussed.

 Student Organizations.
 The Graduate Student Council is part of the Associated Students of Arizona State University (ASASU), the student government for the university.
 The Graduate Research Support Office represents graduate student interests within ASASU and the Office of Student Life.
 It assists the Graduate College in planning orientations and other student-related activities and funds with the Graduate College small research grants to support graduate students' thesis and dissertation projects.
-In addition to the Council, many other special interest organizations are open to graduate students.
+In addition to the council, many other special interest organizations are open to graduate students.

 Format Office.
 The thesis, dissertation, or equivalent is the culmination of an important stage of graduate studies.
 By researching and writing this final work, graduate students are able to show that they have acquired skills essential to a discipline.
 The Graduate College publishes a Format Manual as a guide in preparing the master's or doctoral document.
+For more information, visit www.asu.edu/graduate/ formatmanual on the Web.